Hitting the Sweet Spots: Dallas’ Hidden Candy Gems

 Blooms Candy & Soda Pop Shop

 To get the full-on, old-school experience, take the DART Green Line to the Downtown Carrollton Station, and take the skywalk to an enclave that urban renewal forgot.
-There’s a Babe’s Chicken Dinner House, Amici Signature Italian, a wine bar (55 Degrees) and a nearby ice cream parlor.
-Then, there’s Blooms, with its selection of GINORMOUS lollypops, metal lunchboxes and candies from the 1920s to the 1990s (anise hard candy, Black Cow suckers, Chick-O-Stick, etc.).
+There’s a Babe’s Chicken Dinner House, Amici Signature Italian, a wine bar (55 Degrees), and a nearby ice cream parlor.
+Then, there’s Blooms, with its selection of GINORMOUS lollypops, metal lunchboxes and candies from the 1920s to the 1990s.
 Did we mention there’s a variety of 250 sodas in bottles?
-There’s just something about finding a place like this, which is nearly invisible to the thousands of vehicles traveling by via an elevated stretch of I-35E.

 Three major influences shape Atomic Candy: